cofl/star-sky/contents/character/races/ngema/index.md

 <!--{#top.center}-->
 <div class="subtitle">Astra dēmōnstrābunt nostra pretia</div>

-The Ngema hail from the world [Ngema][planet-ngema], and are one of the three founding races of the [Commonwealth].
-Much like the [humans], their counterparts from [Ter], the Ngema are a restless people, who rapidly spread out across the towering mountains, golden plains, uncharted forests, frigid tundras, and scorching deserts of their homeworld.
+The ngema hail from the world [Ngema][planet-ngema], and are one of the three founding races of the [Commonwealth].
+Much like the [humans], their counterparts from [Ter], the ngema are a restless people, who rapidly spread out across the towering mountains, golden plains, uncharted forests, frigid tundras, and scorching deserts of their homeworld.
 Determined to prove their worth to the gods, they set out across the stormy seas, and now set out across the sea of stars, eager and willing to make their mark on history.

 > "Kazha tightened her grip on the pen as she pored over the map.
 Three more weeks until they reached where the Abyss was supposed to be.
-The young Schnezno glanced over her shoulder at her odd traveling companion, who by this hour was fast asleep, mouth agape, light from the lantern dancing its cage's shadows across their pale features.
+The young Schezna glanced over her shoulder at her odd traveling companion, who by this hour was fast asleep, mouth agape, light from the lantern dancing its cage's shadows across their pale features.
 >
 > "She sighed, then rose, padding over and drawing the blanket to better cover Pellu.
 "I swear," she exclaimed in hushed voice, "if the prince isn't to be the death of me, then surely you will."
 A thin but warm smile couldn't help but appear on Kazha's face.
 "Jeez &mdash;a thousand miles from where we started and yet you've still got that look on your face.
 Don't worry.
 We'll find a way home for you yet."
 >